Adriance History, Family Crest & Coats of Arms

 Pope Adrian IV (d.
 1159), was "the only Englishman who ever sat in the chair of St. Peter.
 His early history is obscure.
 His name is said to have been Nicholas Breakspear."

-Important Dates for the Adriance family
+Early History of the Adriance family

 This web page shows only a small excerpt of our Adriance research.
 Another 129 words (9 lines of text) covering the years 1232, 1258, 1277, 1295, 1565, 1889, 1250 and 1775 are included under the topic Early Adriance History in all our PDF Extended History products and printed products wherever possible.